 Doe v.
-State of Ohio is a certified class action lawsuit brought on behalf of over 275,000 preschool and school age Ohio students with disabilities.
-The defendants include the Governor, the State of Ohio and state education officials.
-The case is scheduled for trial in December 2013 before the U.S. District Court for the Southern District of Ohio, Eastern Division.
+State of Ohio is a class action lawsuit that was filed in federal court in 1993 as part of another lawsuit about funding and providing education in the State of Ohio.
+Disability Rights Ohio (formerly Ohio Legal Rights Service) became involved in the lawsuit on behalf of over 270,000 preschool and school age students with disabilities in Ohio.
+The lawsuit is against the State of Ohio (defendant), which includes those offices responsible for special education funding in Ohio's public schools: the Governor, General Assembly, State Superintendent, Ohio State Board of Education, and Ohio Department of Education.
+The case is scheduled for trial in 2016 before Judge Watson in the U.S. District Court for the Southern District of Ohio.